witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

     $ sudo apt-get update
     $ sudo apt-get install atom

 I also want to be able to copy and paste between the shell and Atom.
 For that, we will install ```xclip```.
-Like installing Firebug adjusting the screen resolution and rearranging the dock icons, this is not required, but a useful workflow improvement.
+Like installing Firebug, adjusting the screen resolution and rearranging the dock icons, this is not required, but a useful workflow improvement.

     $ sudo apt-get install xclip